martinber/noaa-apt/docs/usage.md

 useful if you want to try a program like [WXtoIMG] or [atp-dec/apt-dec] that requires a specific sample rate.

+On _Tools > Timestamp WAV_ you can change the modification date and time present on the metadata of a file.
+Useful when you want to decode a WAV file on [WXtoIMG] and you need to change the timestamp to fix the map overlay.
+You can load a timestamp from another file in the case you want to copy the timestamp from one file to another.
+Otherwise just select time, date and write the timestamp to your WAV recording.

 ![GUI]({{ site.baseurl }}/images/gui.png)

 ### Terminal